csaez/mscreen/README.md

+# Overview
-`mscreen` is a convenient library allowing to easily draw openGL primitives on Maya's viewport.
+`mscreen` is a convenient library allowing to easily draw openGL on Maya's viewport.

-The goal is to offer TDs/TAs an easy way to draw basic GL primitives as visual feedback during debuging or on non performance critical custom tools (the library is implemented in python).
+The goal is to offer TDs/TAs an easy way to draw basic GL primitives as visual feedback during debuging and/or in non-critical tools (the library is implemented in python, _do not expect high performance_).

 ## Features

-The feature set is quite limited at sketchy at the moment, but here's a quick
+The feature set is quite sketchy at the moment, but here's a quick demo:
-demo:

 ```python
 import mscreen